 Learn more about the degree to which the candidate was involved in the culture.
 Sure they may have been a member of a club, but perhaps they also held a leadership role or organized an event.

-Just as you asked for them to describe their culture, describe your company culture so the reference can get a better idea of the type of company the candidate may be joining.
+Just as you asked them to describe their culture, describe your company culture so the reference can get a better idea of the type of company the candidate may be joining.
 Then you can dig a bit deeper to ask how they predict the candidate will both fit in and add to your current culture.

-Employee Relationship Questions
+Employee Relationship Questions For References

 Understanding the types of relationships the candidate held with past colleagues also helps you see how they interacted with the company culture as well as how engaged they were.
-Here are a few questions to fill in the gaps.
+Here are a few reference check questions to fill in the gaps.

 You can glean the answer to this question from previous parts of your conversation with the reference, but if not, don’t forget to ask the reference what their general experience was like to work with the candidate.